LariVille/Arc_Installer_Windows_10/guide.md

 Go to the Settings app on Windows (Win+I), Updates and Security > for Developers > Enable Developer Mode (you can disable it after using the installer)

-Then, right click `Arc-Windows10-Installer.exe` and run it as Administrator.
+Then, right click `Arc Windows10 Installer.exe` and run it as Administrator.

 Then do the instructions on the Installer.